 In-vehicle current measurement

-Measuring current in a fully-built vehicle – either as part of the vehicle design program or as an after-market operation – can be difficult.
+Vehicle current measurement within in a fully-built vehicle – either as part of the vehicle design program or as an after-market operation – can be difficult.

 Why is vehicle current measurement important?